a-i-b/jnotary/README.md

 9. Open URL http://server address:8080/dvcs-srv/admin
 10. Enter login/password
 11. Enter the path to the user key store, passwords etc. on the tabpanel "Settings"
-12. Enter path to trusted root store, password etc. on the tabpanel "Trusted roots".
+12. Enter the path to the trusted root store, password etc. on the tabpanel "Trusted roots".
 You will see a complete list of certificates, that the store contains
-13. If you user certificates contains no extentions with CRL URL, you can add URL to CRL on tabpanel "Additional CRLs"
+13. If your user certificates contains no extentions with CRL URL, you can add URL to CRL on tabpanel "Additional CRLs"
 14. Run client with appropriate parameters "java -jar dvcs-client-0.0.1-SNAPSHOT.jar options input-file output-file" For the proper work of client properties file must be created with path to the user key store, password for store, alias name and password for alias
 (See myKey.properties file in source code)